Nonverbal communication

+Nonverbal communication is the transmission of messages or signals through a nonverbal platform such as eye contact (oculesics), body language (kinesics), social distance (proxemics), touch (haptics), voice (prosody and paralanguage), physical environments/appearance, and use of objects.
+When communicating, nonverbal channels are utilized as means to convey different messages or signals, whereas others interpret these messages.
 The study of nonverbal communication started in 1872 with the publication of The Expression of the Emotions in Man and Animals by Charles Darwin.
 Darwin began to study nonverbal communication as he noticed the interactions between animals such as lions, tigers, dogs etc. and realized they also communicated by gestures and expressions.
-For the first time, nonverbal communication was studied and its relevance questioned.
+For the first time, nonverbal communication was studied and its relevance noted.
 Today, scholars argue that nonverbal communication can convey more meaning than verbal communication.
-Some scholars state that most people trust forms of nonverbal communication over verbal communication.
-Ray Birdwhistell concludes that nonverbal communication accounts for 60–70 percent of human communication, although according to other researchers the communication type is not quantifiable or does not reflect modern human communication, especially when people rely so much on written means.

-Just as speech contains nonverbal elements known as paralanguage, including voice quality, rate, pitch, loudness, and speaking style, as well as prosodic features such as rhythm, intonation, and stress, so written texts have nonverbal elements such as handwriting style, spatial arrangement of words, or the physical layout of a page.
+In the same way that speech incorporates nonverbal components, collectively referred to as paralanguage and encompassing voice quality, rate, pitch, loudness, and speaking style, nonverbal communication also encompasses facets of one's voice.
+Elements such as tone, inflection, emphasis, and other vocal characteristics contribute significantly to nonverbal communication, adding layers of meaning and nuance to the conveyed message.
 However, much of the study of nonverbal communication has focused on interaction between individuals, where it can be classified into three principal areas: environmental conditions where communication takes place, physical characteristics of the communicators, and behaviors of communicators during interaction.

 Nonverbal communication involves the conscious and unconscious processes of encoding and decoding.
 Encoding is defined as our ability to express emotions in a way that can be accurately interpreted by the receiver(s).
 Decoding is called "nonverbal sensitivity", defined as the ability to take this encoded emotion and interpret its meanings accurately to what the sender intended.
 Encoding is the act of generating information such as facial expressions, gestures, and postures.
 Encoding information utilizes signals which we may think to be universal.
 Decoding is the interpretation of information from received sensations given by the encoder.
-Decoding information utilizes knowledge one may have of certain received sensations.
-For example, in the picture above, the encoder holds up two fingers, and the decoder may know from previous experience that this means two.
-There are some "decoding rules", which state that in some cases a person may be able to properly assess some nonverbal cues and understand their meaning, whereas others might not be able to do so as effectively.
-Both of these skills can vary from person to person, with some people being better than others at one or both.
-These individuals would be more socially conscious and have better interpersonal relationships.
-An example of this would be with gender: women are found to be better decoders than men since they are more observant of nonverbal cues, as well as more likely to use them.
+Culture plays an important role in nonverbal communication, and it is one aspect that helps to influence how we interact with each other.
+In many Indigenous American communities, nonverbal cues and silence hold immense importance in deciphering the meaning of messages.
+In such cultures, the context, relationship dynamics, and subtle nonverbal cues play a pivotal role in communication and interpretation, impacting how learning activities are organized and understood.